-You can check subject tables to see if a university course will provide what you’re looking for.
-For instance, you may want to see how much a university invests into research in a certain subject area, or how satisfied students are with their course.
+You can check subject tables to see if a university course will give you what you’re looking for.
+For example, you may want to see how much a university invests into research in a certain subject area, or how satisfied students are with their course.

 Our tables are a good tool to help with your decision-making as you can filter by location and sort them by individual metrics, such as research quality and student satisfaction.